-If you find yourself in a crisis situation, don’t avoid making decisions.
-There are many organisations you can go to for help both with personal problems and for advice about available support services to get you through a crisis.
+A business plan should help minimise stress, however, if you find yourself in a crisis situation don’t avoid making decisions.
+Reach out for help with personal problems and for business advice and available support services.

 Australian Government Department of Agriculture